DFE-Digital/get-into-teaching-app/app/views/content/what-pension-does-a-teacher-get.md

 ## More detailed information

-To find out more about the teachers’ pension scheme, visit the [teachers' pension scheme website](https://www.teacherspensions.co.uk/members/new-starter.aspx).
+To find out more about the teachers’ pension scheme, visit the [teachers' pension scheme website (opens in a new window)](https://www.teacherspensions.co.uk/members/new-starter.aspx).